Bhikkhu Analayo: Scholarly career and activity

 Bhikkhu Anālayo completed a PhD thesis on the Satipaṭṭhāna Sutta at the University of Peradeniya in 2000, which was later published as Satipaṭṭhāna, the Direct Path to Realization.
 During the course of that study, he had come to notice the interesting differences between the Pāli and Chinese Buddhist canon versions of this early Buddhist discourse.
 This led to his undertaking a habilitation research at the University of Marburg, completed in 2007, in which he compared the Majjhima Nikāya discourses with their Chinese, Buddhist Hybrid Sanskrit and Tibetan Buddhist canon counterparts.
 In 2013 Anālayo then published Perspectives on Satipaṭṭhāna, where he builds on his earlier work by comparing the parallel versions of the Satipaṭṭhāna-sutta and exploring the meditative perspective that emerges when emphasis is given to those instructions that are common ground among the extant canonical versions and thus can reasonably well be expected to be early.

 Bhikkhu Anālayo has published extensively on early Buddhism.
 The textual study of early Buddhist discourses in comparative perspective is the basis of his ongoing interests and academic research.
-At present he is the chief editor and one of the translators of the first English translation of the Chinese Madhyama-āgama (Taishō 26), and has undertaken an integral English translation of the Chinese Saṃyukta-āgama (Taishō 99), parallel to the Pali Saṃyutta Nikāya collection.
+At present he is the chief editor and one of the translators of the first English translation of the Chinese Madhyama-āgama (Taishō 26), and has undertaken a partial English translation of the Chinese Saṃyukta-āgama (Taishō 99), parallel to the Pali Saṃyutta Nikāya collection.
+His over 500 publications are for the most part freely available online.

 Central to Anālayo's academic activity remain theoretical and practical aspects of meditation.
 He has published several articles on insight and absorption meditation and related contemporary meditation traditions to their textual sources.
+He has developed distinct meditative approaches to a cultivation of the four establishments of mindfulness, the 16 steps of mindfulness of breathing, brahmavihāra and emptiness meditation, with guided instructions for each of these practices freely available online.